Preparing to tender

 - There will be an opportunity to ask questions, so you can ask us to clarify if you find parts of our requirements unclear, or you do not fully understand them.

-- Allow yourself enough time to prepare your response.
+- Allow yourself enough time to prepare a high quality response.

 - Submit your best price in your tender response, as we can only make decisions on the information you submit.
 We rarely negotiate on price in a tender situation.